-The basic concept behind the DSpace's simple archive format is to create an archive, which is directory full of items, with a subdirectory per item.
+The basic concept behind the DSpace's Simple Archive Format is to create an archive, which is directory full of items, with a subdirectory per item.
 Each item directory contains a file for the item's descriptive metadata, and the files that make up the item.

 '''

 archive_directory/

 item_000/

+-- qualified Dublin Core metadata for metadata fields belonging to the dc schema

+dublin core.xml

-dublin_core.xml -- qualified Dublin Core metadata for metadata fields belonging to the dc schema metadata[prefix].xml -- metadata in another schema, the prefix is the name of the schema as registered with the metadata registry
+metadata[prefix].xml -- metadata in another schema, the prefix is the name of the schema as

+registered with the metadata registry

+contents

-contents -- text file containing one line per filename
+-- text file containing one line per filename

-file_1.doc -- files to be added as bitstreams to the item
+-- files to be added as bitstreams to the item

+file 1.doc

 file_2.pdf

-item_001/

-dublin_core.xml
+item 001/

+dublin core.xml

 contents

 file_1.png

-...
+. . .

 '''

-The dublin_core.xml or metadata[prefix].xml file has the following format, where each metadata element has it's own entry within a <dcvalue> tagset.
+The dublin\core.xml or metadata\[prefix].xml file has the following format, where each metadata element has it's own entry within a <dcvalue> tagset.
 There are currently three tag attributes available in the <dcvalue> tagset:

 - <element> the Dublin Core element

 - <qualifier> the element's qualifier

-- <language> (optional)ISO language code for element
+- <language>- (optional)ISO language code for element